 Then, pipet the dissociated spleen and fluid from the Petri dish into a 15 mL centrifuge tube [1-MED].

 Talent pipets the dissociated spleen and fluid into the 15 mL tube

+Added shot: Rinsing the Petri dish with HBSS

 Centrifuge the tube at 370 x g for 7 minutes at 10 degrees Celsius [1-MED-TXT], and then retrieve the tube carefully so as not to disturb the pellet [2-MED over shoulder].